 What does a home health nurse do?

-These nurses care for everyone from the elderly to the mentally ill to those recovering from surgery.
+These nurses care for everyone from older adults to people with mental illnesses to those recovering from surgery.
 “You can expect to see wounds of all kinds.
-Some other common ailments home health nurses treat include diabetes, congestive heart failure and infections,” says Larissa Pourron, RN and nursing supervisor at Aware Senior Care.
+Some other common ailments home health nurses treat include diabetes, congestive heart failure and infections,” says Larissa Pourron, RN and nursing supervisor at TheKey®.

-Just like RNs working in a hospital setting, home health nurses can expect to tackle a wide variety of job duties, including duties like taking vital signs, helping patients with mobility issues, cleaning wounds, administering medication and drawing blood.
-Pourron adds that teaching also comes into play as a home health nurse, such as educating a patient recently diagnosed with diabetes, or instructing a patient and their family about the signs of heart failure.
+Just like nurses working in a hospital setting, home health nurses can expect to tackle a wide variety of job duties, including responsibilities like taking vital signs, helping patients with mobility issues, cleaning wounds, administering medication and drawing blood.
+Pourron adds that teaching also comes into play as a home health nurse, such as educating a patient recently diagnosed with diabetes or instructing a patient and their family about the signs of heart failure.